[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 However, if all or most of your infrastructure is on AWS, CDK could be a better choice.
 Even if this means you need a different tool to automate the remaining infrastructure.

-Both tools are powerful and effective for IaC, but AWS CDK is often the preferred choice for AWS-focused, developer-driven environments that prioritize advanced code reuse and flexibility within a single cloud environment.
-On the other hand, Terraform excels in supporting teams managing complex, multi-cloud infrastructures thanks to its mature ecosystem, extensive cloud compatibility, and state management features.
+Both tools provision real infrastructure reliably, so “better” depends on your environment rather than the tool itself.
+AWS CDK is the stronger choice for AWS-focused, developer-driven teams that want code reuse and flexibility within a single cloud.
+Terraform is the stronger choice for teams managing multicloud infrastructure, thanks to its mature ecosystem, broad cloud compatibility, and state management.

 In the end, to make an informed decision, you need to consider all your application requirements, workforce skill sets, current cloud environment, technical requirements, license concerns, and more.